Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: The Approach

-To this end, we first construct a graph over the entire dataset and partition it across servers using a technique from Gottesburen et.al \cite{gottesburen_unleashing_2024}, ensuring that consecutive traversal steps are likely to access nodes stored on the same machine.
+To this end, we first construct a graph over the entire dataset and partition it across servers using a technique from Gottesburen et. al \cite{gottesburen_unleashing_2024}, ensuring that consecutive traversal steps are likely to access nodes stored on the same machine.
 A query is then dispatched to one of these servers to first conduct search on an in-memory head index to get the starting nodes of a beam-search execution (\textcircled{1} and \textcircled{2} in \autoref{fig:system}).
-During beam-search execution, when an off-server computation is required—i.e., when all current best candidate nodes reside on a remote server—we avoid the overhead of request–response round-trips by \textbf{sending the full query state} directly to the destination server (Envelope in \autoref{fig:system}).
-This distributed beam search then executes until all nodes in the beam are explored, at which point the server holding the state sends the result back to the client (\textcircled{3} in \autoref{fig:system}).
+During beam-search execution, when an off-server computation is required---i.e., when all current best candidate nodes reside on a remote server---we avoid the overhead of request–response round-trips by \textbf{sending the full query state} directly to the destination server (the envelope in \autoref{fig:system}).
+This distributed beam search then executes until all nodes in the beam are explored, at which point the last active server sends the result back to the client (\textcircled{3} in \autoref{fig:system}).

-In this new and highly asynchronous paradigm, the latency penalty from communication is cut in half relative to requesting data from another machine and waiting for a response; as soon as the query state reaches the other server, it can take over execution using local data.
+In this highly asynchronous paradigm, communication latency is reduced compared to a traditional request-response model; as soon as the query state reaches another server, that server can take over execution using its local data.
+The sender can garbage collect state that was previously in use for the query, freeing resources for use in subsequent queries.
+Unlike \name{}, which uses a single server to advance the state of a query at any given time, DistributedANN uses a request-response protocol to execute each hop across multiple scoring servers in parallel, and during each such stage the sender retains intermediate state.
+As we show in \autoref{subsec:multi_server_throughput}, this multi-server dependency reduces its overall throughput compared to \name{}.
+Furthermore, while parallelizing each hop across multiple servers can reduce latency despite the cost of an additional network hop to return results, we demonstrate in \autoref{subsec:latency} that \name{} achieves lower average latency than other systems simply by increasing its I/O pipeline width, $W$, to 64.
 Latency is also reduced with the help of neighborhood-aware graph partitioning.
 A partition/server will advance a query state for as many steps as possible until it has to transfer this state to another server.

 By sending the entire state of the beam search execution for a query, our approach avoids performing additional distance computations compared to DiskANN on a single server for $W = 1$.
 For higher $W$, by using \autoref{alg:distributed-beam} to adapt the I/O pipeline to a distributed graph, we are also able to hold the number of distance comparisons done by \name{} to be approximately the same as for a single instance of DiskANN.